 The steps for preheating are as follows: Slowly and evenly heat D2 steel to 1200–1250°F (649–677°C).
 Soak at this temperature for 1–2 hours per inch (25.4 mm) of thickness.
 Then, slowly cool to room temperature in the furnace.

 It is best to start heating D2 steel from a cold furnace, as this allows for a slower, more uniform heating process.
-If the furnace has already been heated to the preheating temperature, we recommend placing the D2 material on top of the furnace for preheating to eliminate cold shrinkage and reduce thermal shock, thereby minimizing cracking.
+If the furnace has already been heated to the preheating temperature, we recommend placing the D2 material on top of the furnace to preheat it, thereby eliminating cold shrinkage and reducing thermal shock, which minimizes cracking.

 2. Austenitizing (Hardening)